Updated August 4, 2022

 - Capped once by the United States Men’s National Team in 2018.

-MLS CAREER: Currently in sixth MLS season and second with the Revolution…Acquired by New England on July 8, 2020 via transfer from Rangers FC in Scotland…Spent first four seasons of his professional career in Chicago from 2015-18 after being selected seventh overall in the 2015 MLS SuperDraft…Career MLS totals include 123 regular season appearances, 104 starts, five goals, and 12 assists across 9,144 minutes played…Owns five appearances in the MLS Cup Playoffs, all starts, with 438 minutes played…Has played an additional nine matches in the Lamar Hunt U.S. Open Cup, including seven starts…In 2021, has appeared in 26 games, including 23 starts, with two goals scored over 1,964 minutes played…Made 15 MLS appearances in 2020, eight of them starts, and recorded two assists for the Revs…Added four postseason starts…Played three matches in 2018, missing the majority of the year with a knee injury…Suited up for 22 matches in 2017 after missing the opening two months recovering from injury, setting a career high with seven assists…Appeared in 27 matches during the 2016 season, scoring a career-high two goals along with a pair of assists…Made a career-high 30 appearances and 27 starts during his 2015 rookie season in Chicago.
+MLS CAREER: Currently in seventh MLS season and third with the Revolution…Acquired by New England on July 8, 2020 via transfer from Rangers FC in Scotland…Spent first four seasons of his professional career in Chicago from 2015-18 after being selected seventh overall in the 2015 MLS SuperDraft…Career MLS totals include 145 league appearances, 123 starts, six goals, and 14 assists across 10,731 minutes played…Owns six appearances in the MLS Cup Playoffs, all starts, with 528 minutes played…Has played an additional nine matches in the Lamar Hunt U.S. Open Cup, including seven starts…Also owns two appearances, both starts, in Concacaf Champions League action…In 2021, appeared in 30 games, including 27 starts, with two goals scored over 2,279 minutes played…Made 15 MLS appearances in 2020, eight of them starts, and recorded two assists for the Revs…Added four postseason starts…Played three matches in 2018, missing the majority of the year with a knee injury…Suited up for 22 matches in 2017 after missing the opening two months recovering from injury, setting a career high with seven assists…Appeared in 27 matches during the 2016 season, scoring a career-high two goals along with a pair of assists…Made 30 appearances and 27 starts during his 2015 rookie season in Chicago.

 2020: Signed by the Revolution on July 8, 2020 following his transfer from Scottish Premiership club Rangers FC…Made 15 appearances, including eight starts, and registered two assists over 756 minutes of action…Added four starts in the MLS Cup Playoffs, helping New England reach the Eastern Conference Final…(8/20) vs. PHI: Made Revolution debut in 90-minute performance in 0-0 draw…(8/25) at DC: Started in the 2-1 away win…Marked 75th career appearance...(10/14) at MTL: Started and played all 90 minutes in 3-2 win…Registered his first assist with New England…(10/19) vs. PHI: Logged assist for the second consecutive match in 2-1 defeat…Postseason: (11/20) vs. MTL: Started and played 90 minutes in 2-1 win in Play-In Round…(11/24) at PHI: Registered second straight 90-minute performance in clean-sheet win over the Supporters’ Shield winners in Round One…(11/29) at ORL: Started and played 78 minutes in 3-1 win in Conference Semifinal…(12/6) at CLB: Made fifth career postseason appearance in the Eastern Conference Final, a 1-0 defeat.